isaacrc/Attn_to_Attn_fMRI/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the GNU License - see the LICENSE.md file for details

 ## Acknowledgments